OTA Social Media Comments Policy

 Comments are moderated by OTA staff, and the OTA reserves the right to remove comments or content that are unlawful or off-topic.
 The OTA does not monitor social media pages 24/7 but strives to respond to interactions in a timely manner.
-Pages are moderated in accordance with Facebook and Twitter Community Standards.
+Pages are moderated in accordance with each site's Community Standards.

 Posts containing the following are against OTA social media rules and will be deleted or hidden by OTA staff:

 - Abusive or threatening towards any individual;